carolynvs/carolynvanslyck.com/source/_posts/2016-03-16-use-jupyter-stacks-with-docker.markdown

 Jupyter is a crazy awesome.
 Head over to [tmpnb.org](http://tmpnb.org) to try it out. _waits_ Have fun playing with Python?
 Or did you maybe learn yourself a Haskell for great good?
-Hopefully its obvious that Jupyter is not only a cool concept, but a pretty damn powerful one too.
+Hopefully it's obvious that Jupyter is not only a cool concept, but a pretty damn powerful one too.

 I've been digging into JupyterHub lately, specifically toying with running it on [Carina](http://getcarina.com) because I like to Docker _ALL THE THINGS_!
 By pairing them up, when a user logs into the Jupyter hub,